 Standard CRM assignment rules are often too rigid to account for real-time rep capacity or skill sets.
 Leads may be routed to an agent who is away from their desk, causing the lead to grow cold in an unattended queue.
 Without intelligent, real-time lead distribution that prioritizes available agents over a simple round-robin, the “first responder advantage” is lost to internal scheduling conflicts.

-How Kixie Automates Speed to Conversation
+How Kixie improves speed to conversation

 Kixie addresses these technical barriers by providing a “push-based” infrastructure specifically designed to automate the transition from a digital intent signal to a live dialogue.
 Rather than requiring reps to monitor their systems, Kixie’s framework initiates the connection on behalf of the team, removing human hesitation from the process.